Nour-Sadek/JSON-Database-With-Java/README.md

 -t is the type of the request (either set, get, delete, or exit). -k is the key (in case of set, get, or delete). -v is the value to save in the database (in case of set only).

+Note: This program expects that command-line arguments are provided in the desired format.

 Example:

 Starting the server: